telepresenceio/telepresence/docs/index.md

 We'll do it with a shell, so we can try different things.
 `telepresence run-local` is a thin wrapper around `docker run`, so we can use standard `docker run` arguments.

-We'll start a container using the `alpine` image.
+In a different terminal we'll start a container using the `alpine` image.
 As you can see below, environment variables are set similar to those set in Kubernetes pods to point at a `Service`.
 We can send a request to that service and it will get proxied, and we can also use hostnames: